haley8726/Curriculum-Mapping-App/README.md

 # Curriculum-Mapping-App
-just he app that I have been testing
+just the app that I have been testing